KanoComputing/kano-settings/Networking-HOWTO.md

   psk="psk-passphrase"
 }
 ```

+The wpa supplicant daemon log file is saved under /var/log/kano_wpa.log
+where you can find inner details on the association sequence.

 IMPORTANT: Please note that plugging the wireless dongle while the RaspberryPI
 is functioning will almost certainly cause a hardware reset.
 This is a